Note: In this web page are not avaliable all audios. You can rent this audio guide service in Catalunya en Miniatura Park.

 7. Gerona Cathedral

-We will find the magnificent Gerona Cathedral right at the top of a staircase of 99 steps.
+Listening to the audioguide, we will find the magnificent Gerona Cathedral right at the top of a staircase of 99 steps.
 This cathedral has the widest Gothic nave in the world, spanning 23 metres.

 It began to be erected in Romanesque style during the 11th century and continued later with Gothic architecture during the 12th century.
 The building was completed in the 18th century.
 Right at the top you can see an angel.
 To begin with it was considered a symbol of faith because the eyes were covered by a bandage.
 But everyone knows it as the angel because of its wings and also because, being so high above the ground, nobody noticed the bandage.